 If you are an employer who has an active office in the U.S. or wants to establish one, the L-1 visa may have the benefits you need to send experienced high-level employees to the U.S. to grow your business.
 However, like with many other temporary work visas, it has its advantages and disadvantages that may help or hinder your case.
-Read on to find out how the L-1 visa benefits apply to your business.
+Read on to learn the L1a and L1b visa requirements as well as how the benefits apply to your business.

 L-1 Visa Benefits for Foreign Workers